4 steps to booking the Burdocks

 Can you provide a disco and lighting?

 The simple answer is no, it’s not in our core skill set!
-However, with our larger bands, we can arrange, for an additional fee, for a band member to remain behind with our PA so you can do your own djing: some of our wedding clients (with the help of guests) prefer to DJ their own disco, and that works very well.
+However, with our larger bands, we can arrange, for an additional fee, for a band member to remain behind with our PA so you can do your own dj thing with a playlist.

 Can we see the Burdocks in action before we book?